valencik/mastersAPSC/documents/thesis/thesis.md

 Keyword abstracts each have one of the following major topics:
 `NUCLEAR REACTIONS`, `RADIOACTIVITY`, `NUCLEAR STRUCTURE`, `NUCLEAR MOMENTS`, `ATOMIC PHYSICS`, `ATOMIC MASSES`, and `COMPILATION`.
 To accommodate work that spans multiple topics, NSR entries can have multiple keyword abstracts.
+Following these major topics are one or more indexed sentences.
+These sentences describe the elements of the physical system studied, and any measurements that were made.
+It is this structure that provides the most semantic information about the NSR entry.
+Thanks to the careful work of the NSR maintainers, the `<KEYWORDS>` and resulting `<SELECTRS>` fields reveal the NSR entry's content in a machine readable manner.
+Without this information any data mining project using the content of the NSR entries would require raw text access to the either the full document or the abstract.

 The selectors are generated from the keyword abstracts.
 The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.